This factsheet is for people who have corns, or who would like information about them.

 Your doctor will ask about your symptoms and examine you.
 He or she may also ask you about your medical history and your footwear.

 Corns can be confused with verrucas.
-Your GP may use a scalpel to remove the top layer of hardened skin (this isn’t painful) to look for blood vessels that would be present in a verruca but aren’t found in a corn.
+Your doctor may use a scalpel to remove the top layer of hardened skin (this isn’t painful) to look for blood vessels that would be present in a verruca but aren’t found in a corn.

 If your corn is a serious problem or if it keeps coming back, you may have: